waichunweijun/aws-python-greengrass/README.md

 Python codes for local lambda function running in Edge gateway

 This is a sample showcase of lambda function that will be running in an edge gateway running AWS Greengrass software.
-This project is meant to simulate writing a JSON payload to
+This project is meant to simulate writing a JSON payload to data-stream.

+## What is AWS greengrass and why deploy Lambda function on greengrass?
+AWS IoT Greengrass is software that extends cloud capabilities to local devices.
+This enables devices to collect and analyze data closer to the source of information, react autonomously to local events, and communicate securely with each other on local networks.
+Local devices can also communicate securely with AWS IoT Core and export IoT data to the AWS Cloud.
+With a lambda function running locally in an edge gateway, it reduces the cost of cloud services as well.

 ## Deploying lambda function